J&J Medical Connect

 • Currently taking IgG monoclonal antibody therapeutics or Fc-conjugated therapeutic agents (including factor/enzyme replacement), except efgartigimod

-aStable therapy is defined as: 1) if taking an AChE inhibitor, receiving a stable dose and regimen for ≥2 weeks prior to baseline, 2) if taking a glucocorticosteroid, receiving a stable dose and regimen for ≥3 weeks prior to baseline, or 3) if currently receiving immunosuppressants, receiving the given immunosuppressant for ≥24 weeks and on a stable dose for ≥12 weeks prior to baseline.
+aStable therapy is defined as follows: 1) if taking an AChE inhibitor, receiving a stable dose and regimen for ≥2 weeks prior to baseline; 2) if taking a glucocorticosteroid, receiving a stable dose and regimen for ≥3 weeks prior to baseline; or 3) if currently receiving immunosuppressants, receiving the given immunosuppressant for ≥24 weeks and on a stable dose for ≥12 weeks prior to baseline.
 Allowed concomitant immunosuppressants are azathioprine, mycophenolate mofetil/mycophenolic acid, methotrexate, cyclosporine, tacrolimus, or cyclophosphamide.

-• The study consists of a screening period of up to 32 days, a 12-week randomized open-label head-to-head phase (Arms 1 and 2) or an up to 12-week run-in phase followed by a 12-week open-label treatment switch phase (Arm 3), and an 8-week safety follow-up phase.
-For study design/methods,4 see Figure: EPIC Study Design.
+• The study consists of a screening period of up to 32 days followed by a 12-week, randomized, open-label, head-to-head phase (arms 1 and 2) or a run-in phase of up to 12 weeks; a 12-week, open-label treatment switch phase (arm 3); and an 8-week safety follow-up phase.
+For study design/methods,5 see Figure: EPIC Study Design.

 Study Phase